eduvpn/documentation/API.md

 as well as configurations created.
 The examples below will use cURL to show how to use the API.

+If the API responds with a 401 it may mean that the user revoked the application's permission.
+Permission to use the API needs to be request again in that case.

 ### Pool List

 **SUBJECT TO CHANGE**